scqubits/scqubits/docs/source/acknowledgments.rst

 Funding Acknowledgments
 ***********************

-Development of the sc_qubits library was partially supported by the Army Research Office under Grant no. W911NF-15-1-0421, and by Northwestern University.
+Development of the scqubits library was partially supported by the Army Research Office under Grant no. W911NF-15-1-0421, and by Northwestern University.

 .. figure:: graphics/aro.png